 Joint Evaluation Form

-Please fill this in together where possible
+Please fill this in together where possib le

 Aim of session: Session date:

 Time:

 Agency: Year group:

+rigericy. real group.

 School: Class:

-Question Scale 1 How do you know?
+Question Scale 1 - 10 How do you know?

 - 10

 1. How well did the programme meet the needs of the pupils?

+the needs of the pupils:

 2. How well has the work developed

-the skills of pupils to manage their wellbeing?
+the skills of pupils to manage their

+wellbeing?

-3. How well has the input contributed to the PSHE Schemes of Work?
+3. How well has the input contributed

+to the PSHE Schemes of Work?

-4. Has there been an impact on staff
+4. Has there been an impact on staff skills and confidence?

-skills and confidence?
+Skiils and confidence.

 5. How well did the pre-planning

 support the session / visit?

-How will be the work be continued and / or adopted into the Schemes
+6. How will be the work be continued

-of Work next year?
+and / or adopted into the Schemes of Work next year?

 7. Were there any elements that could be improv ed in the future?

-~~
+O Amy other commonts?

 8. Any other comments?

+,

 Please keep a copy for your records.